-For a long time, Amazon Prime Video has appeared to be Netflix’s closest competitor – and the two platforms do offer a very similar service, with both boasting a good range of original and third-party content across film and TV.
+For a long time, Amazon Prime Video has been Netflix’s closest competitor as the two platforms offer a similar service, with both boasting a good range of original and third-party content across film and TV.

-One of the biggest bonuses of Amazon Prime Video – and something that makes it stand out from Netflix – is that a subscription comes with some added Amazon benefits, such as unlimited one-day delivery on products ordered from the Amazon store.
-So if you’re a frequent Amazon shopper – this might be the one for you.
+One of the biggest bonuses of Amazon Prime Video – and something that makes it stand out from Netflix – is that the subscription comes with added Amazon benefits, such as unlimited one-day delivery on products ordered from the Amazon store.
+So if you’re a frequent Amazon shopper, this is a fantastic perk.

-Prime has also been pushing its sports coverage – it is now the place to watch most tournaments on the ATP tennis circuit, and now shows show Premier League football over the Christmas period.
+Prime has also been pushing its sports coverage; it's the place to watch most tournaments on the ATP tennis circuit, and it shows Premier League football over the Christmas period.

-This includes add-on subscriptions – users can subscribe to Amazon Prime Channels such as StarzPlay and Hayu for an additional monthly fee, and access those platform’s shows through the Prime Video interface.
+Another advantage Amazon has over Netflix is that it offers users the chance to rent or buy films and TV shows that are not included with a subscription.
+This also includes add-on subscriptions — users can subscribe to Amazon Prime Channels such as StarzPlay and Hayu for an additional monthly fee, and access those platforms' shows through the Prime Video interface.